-The Physician Assistant (PA) Program at Marywood University is committed to providing students with an exceptional education in a supportive and nurturing environment.
-This professional education will include the knowledge necessary to diagnose, treat, educate and empower patients in a variety of settings across the lifespan.
+- The Physician Assistant Program at Marywood University is committed to providing students with an exceptional education in a supportive and nurturing environment.
+This professional education will include the biomedical and clinical knowledge necessary to diagnose, treat, educate, and empower patients in a variety of settings across the lifespan.

-This program is committed to preparing the student to deal with the changing health care environment while promoting the PA profession.
+- The Program is committed to preparing the student to deal with the changing healthcare environment while promoting the PA profession.

-Marywood's PA Program will emphasize the importance of sharing knowledge with future PA students while providing leadership in the community.
+- The Program emphasizes the importance of creating a knowledge community for future PA students to succeed while providing leadership to promote the PA profession within the community.

-- To provide students with the knowledge, skills and experience to function as competent physician assistants.
+Goal 1: To provide students with the knowledge, skills, and experience necessary to be successful, competent physician assistants.

-- To encourage students to participate as an effective member of the healthcare team in the promotion of health, prevention of illness and care of diverse populations acfross the lifespan.
+Goal 2: To prepare students to participate as effective members of interdisciplinary healthcare teams in the promotion of health, prevention of illness, and care of diverse populations across the lifespan.

-- To aid students in the development of effective communication skills within the medical community.
+Goal 3: To develop effective interpersonal and communication skills within the medical community.